Ming119/110-2_Operating-System/HW1/README.md

 What are the two models of *interprocess communication*?
 What are the strengths and weakness of the two approaches?
 > Shared-memory model and Message-passing model.

-> Strength of `shared-memory`
+> Strength of `shared-memory`:
-> > The shared-memory communication is faster than the message-passing communication.
+> The shared-memory communication is faster than the message-passing communication.

-> Weakness of `shared-memory`
+> Weakness of `shared-memory`:
-> > The shared-memory communication have to prevent two or more processes writing to the same location simultaneously.
+> The shared-memory communication have to prevent two or more processes writing to the same location simultaneously.

-> Strength of `message-passing`
+> Strength of `message-passing`:
-> > The message-passing communication is easier to implement than the shared-memory communication.
+> The message-passing communication is easier to implement than the shared-memory communication.

-> Weakness of `message-passing`
+> Weakness of `message-passing`:
-> > The message-passing communication have to setup connection, therefore it is slower than shared-memory communication.
+> The message-passing communication have to setup connection, therefore it is slower than shared-memory communication.

 2.10:
 What is the main advantage of the *microkernel* approach to system design?
 How do user programs and system services interact in a microkernel architecture?
 What are the disadvantages of using the microkernel approach?